COVID-19 Requirements for Travel to the United States

 Application package submission

-In order to submit the official visa application package, the designated representative of foreign government/international organization may come to the Consular Section of the United States Embassy located at Madani Avenue, Baridhara on any Sunday, Monday, Wednesday, and Thursday between 2:00 p.m. and 3:00 p.m.
-The designated representative must present the Diplomatic Note/Note Verbal to the guard on Madani Avenue to gain access to the consular gate 2.
+In order to submit the official visa application package, the designated representative of foreign government/international organization needs to come to the Consular Section of the United States Embassy located at Madani Avenue, Baridhara on any Sunday, Monday, Wednesday, and Thursday between 02:00 p.m. and 02:30 p.m.
+The designated representative must present the Diplomatic Note/Note Verbal and his/her valid photo ID to the guard on Madani Avenue to gain access to the consular gate 2.
 Once the security formalities have been completed, the designated representative should proceed to the consular waiting room.

 All diplomatic/official visa applications must be submitted 30 days prior to the intended departure date.